dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

-      - with accelerating/decelerating obsolescence, the state of [common knowledge]() (esp. that which is still valid) will usually tend to decohere (according to mechanics of economics of information which determine rates of replication...
-TODO: more precise terms for info economics here).
+      - with accelerating/decelerating obsolescence, the state of [common knowledge]() (esp. that which is still valid) will usually tend to decohere (according to mechanics of economics of information which determine rates of replication and thereby supply...
-        -
+        - TODO: more precise terms for info economics here; much of this discussion depends on details of how specifics are stated. (e.g. how to define an "obselete" piece of information? or, better, how to define information widely distributed enough to be considered common knowledge, but which is not "erased from common knowledge" per se, but is no longer relevant? ... perhaps rates of reference/replication of information in common knowledge, but those have their problems)
         - epistemological dynamics impacting the most widely distributed information/norms (esp. those which confer advantage) .... how can these result to changes in the distribution/utility of useful knowledge?
+        - how people view value/utility of pieces of information determines whether they choose to replicate it. but when anticipation/expectation surrounding knowledge becomes unclear (as the section on expansion/contraction of kantian category of anticipated epistomological dynamics discusses) then the valuation of information (it's "pricing") may become incredibly distorted, as would other aspects of information economics

 - the *state* of [common knowledge](), as it applies to the content below (i.e. neo-kantian perspective on epistemology)